rameshraman86/pickup-order-manager/README.md

 ## Project Setup Instructions

 ### Prerequisites:
-- Ensure you have Node.js and npm (Node Package Manager) installed on your system.
+- Ensure you have Node.js, npm (Node Package Manager), postgreSQL installed on your system.

 ### Setup Instructions: